iamssen/rocket-punch/src/@ssen/collect-dependencies/README.md

       },
     ];

+    // Act
+    // second package has not name field
+    // so it will throw an error
     expect(() => getPackagesOrder({ packageJsonContents })).toThrow();
   });

   test('should cause error if the dependencies are circular references', () => {
+    // Arrange
     const packageJsonContents: PackageJson[] = [
       {
         name: '@ssen/test-module1',